Wasserstein Gradients for the Temporal Evolution of Probability Distributions: Applications

-For Sweden, as shown in Figure \ref{fig:mort_sweden}, the densities of ages-at-death of females and males are quite similar, indicating a general increase in longevity over the years.
-The estimated Wasserstein temporal gradients for Sweden in Figure \ref{fig:mort_sweden} show some volatility in the age-at-death distributions for both females and males, especially before 1950.
+For Sweden, as shown in Figure~\ref{fig:mort_sweden}, the densities of ages-at-death of females and males are quite similar, indicating a general increase in longevity over the years.
+The estimated Wasserstein temporal gradients for Sweden in Figure~\ref{fig:mort_sweden} from 1754 to 2012, which are obtained based on data from 1751 to 2016, show some volatility in the age-at-death distributions for both females and males, especially before 1950.
 Compared to Russia, the evolution of the age-at-death distributions in Sweden is more balanced---years where the distribution moves to the left (right) are followed by years with a rightward (leftward) movement in the distribution.
 The Wasserstein temporal gradients for Sweden vary in a much larger range than Russia, which is partly due to the inclusion of early calendar years, where the variation of mortality from year to year was much larger, compared to more recent calendar years.
-For example, the top orange curve for 1774 demonstrates a massive increasing trend in life span for both females and males while the bottom orange curve for 1772 demonstrates a strongly decreasing trend.
+For example, the top orange curve for 1773 demonstrates a massive increasing trend in life span for both females and males while the bottom orange curves for 1770--1771 demonstrate a strongly decreasing trend.

 For the US, the age-at-death distributions are somewhat similar across genders.
-The estimates of the Wasserstein temporal gradients from 1935 to 2013 for the US in Figure \ref{fig:mort_us_wtg} indicate that age-at-death distributions tend to move to the right in almost all years, suggesting increasing longevity.
+The estimates of the Wasserstein temporal gradients from 1936 to 2010 obtained based on data from 1933 to 2015 for the US in Figure~\ref{fig:mort_us_wtg} indicate that age-at-death distributions tend to move to the right in almost all years, suggesting increasing longevity.
 However, for several of the years since the 1980s, reversals can be found for both females and males.
-A major reversal can be found for the males from young adults to middle age during 1986--1989 and for young females under 25 in 1988 as the light blue curves shown in Figure \ref{fig:mort_us_wtg}.
-These puzzling reversals have been attributed to drug use \citep[e.g.,][]{case:15}.
+A major reversal can be found for the males from young adults to middle age during 1983--1987.
+This puzzling reversal has been attributed to drug use \citep[e.g.,][]{case:15}.